rvandewater/YAIB/README.md

 | 3   | Sepsis                    | Hourly (within 6H) | Binary Classification |
 | 4   | Kidney Function(KF)       | Once per stay | Regression |
 | 5   | Length of Stay (LoS)      | Hourly (within 7D) | Regression |

 New tasks can be easily added.
 For the purposes of getting started right away, we include the eICU and MIMIC-III demo datasets in our repository.

 The following repositories may be relevant as well:

 - [YAIB-cohorts](https://github.com/rvandewater/YAIB-cohorts): Cohort generation for YAIB.
 - [YAIB-models](https://github.com/rvandewater/YAIB-models): Pretrained models for YAIB.
 - [ReciPys](https://github.com/rvandewater/ReciPys): Preprocessing package for YAIB pipelines.

-## Paper
+# 📄Paper

 To reproduce the benchmarks in our paper, we refer to: the [ML reproducibility document](PAPER.md).
 If you use this code in your research, please cite the following publication: